 There are some easy, common-sense steps a business can take to try and protect itself from major operational risks.
 Smoke detectors and sprinkler systems have saved countless warehouses and offices, while security cameras can deter burglars and vandals.
 More complex risks, such as supply chain interruptions, require a bit of work.
 Building a diverse supplier base and keeping an eye on the financial stability of vendors can shore-up a business against disruption.

-Everyone has a part to play in managing operational risks.
+Everyone has a part to play in operational risk management.
 Employees should be provided with clear rules and guidelines that spell-out their responsibilities when it comes to safeguarding company property and digital assets.
 Operational risks are always lurking in the background; the best risk managers take concrete steps to prepare for the worst in the hope that it never comes.

 Learn more about operational risk management in the articles above.